 Christmas Tree bubble-wrap printing kid’s holiday craft for toddlers, preschoolers, and kindergartners to promote fine motor control and hand-eye coordination while igniting creativity.
 [Video Tutorial Included.]

 Who knew that bubble wrap is not just for packing fragile items in boxes?
 Yep, it offers a fun and creative way to enjoy Process Art.
 And since Christmas is in the air, you can make a Christmas Tree print or even turn it into a Holiday card.
-So, grab your recycled bubble-wrap with let’s get crafty with this fun and simple Christmas Tree printing craft.
+So, grab your recycled bubble wrap, and let’s get crafty with this fun and simple Christmas tree printing craft.

 This fantastic print-making process art is excellent for children of all ages!
 Your toddler will be amazed at making prints, and preschoolers and kindergartners can independently complete the project!
 Besides, you can turn this cute craft into a Christmas card and give it to family and friends to spread the holiday cheer.